 The 2021 wide receiver class is incredibly impressive, but even in its wide-ranging depth, certain players go unnoticed by a majority of onlookers.
 UAB wide receiver Austin Watkins Jr. is one NFL Draft prospect who’s been overlooked to this point.
 It’s time to give Watkins the recognition he deserves as an enticing playmaker with legitimate NFL potential.

-Austin Watkins Jr. NFL Draft Profile & Senior Bowl Measurements
+Austin Watkins Jr. NFL Draft Profile

 - Position: Wide Receiver

 Podcast: Between the Hashes Note: This article continues after the podcast player.
 To subscribe to Between the Hashes with Tony Pauline and Cam Mellor, find us on Apple Podcasts, Spotify, or your favorite podcast player.

 Tony Pauline’s Austin Watkins Jr. Scouting Report

 Positives: Nice-sized receiver with reliable hands and next-level ability.
 Plays with balance and displays outstanding focus and concentration.
 Ran exceptional routes to separate from opponents during Senior Bowl practices.
 Extends his hands and catches the ball away from his frame.
 Locates the pass in the air, adjusts to the errant throw, and makes the over-the-shoulder reception at full speed.